semaphoreci/docs/creatingTOC.md

-*This file may exist in the Documentation GitHub repository of Semaphore 2.0 but it will not get published as it has not been created in Help Scout*
+# This file may exist in the Documentation GitHub repository of Semaphore 2.0 but it will not get published as it has not been created in Help Scout.

 - [The format](#the-format)
 - [Existing Title](#existing-title)